Gross Commission Income (GCI)

 GCI is the input for every meaningful projection an agent needs.
 Your year-end income forecast, quarterly tax estimate, financial runway calculation, and pipeline valuation all start from GCI.
 Without accurate, real-time GCI tracking, all downstream metrics are unreliable.

-Tracking GCI monthly — and comparing each month's contribution against seasonality-adjusted expectations — gives agents the clearest signal of whether they are ahead of or behind their annual goal.
+Key insight: Tracking GCI monthly against seasonality-adjusted expectations gives the clearest signal of whether you're ahead of or behind your annual goal — before a slow quarter turns into a financial problem.

 How Agent Runway tracks GCI